NoeliaBel/Auto-Insurance-Fraud-Detection/README.md

 - Organization: Trello (Kanban Methodology), Miro

 ### Objectives 🎯
-- Fraud in automobile insurance has increased significantly in recent years.
+Fraud in automobile insurance has increased significantly in recent years.
 This substantial rise in fraudulent claims leads to greater scrutiny and allocation of resources by insurers to combat fraud.

-- For these reasons, the use of advanced prediction techniques to detect fraudulent claims is becoming increasingly crucial.
+For these reasons, the use of advanced prediction techniques to detect fraudulent claims is becoming increasingly crucial.

-- Therefore, we have decided to implement a fraud detection model for automobile insurance that could significantly enhance the company's ability to identify fraud, support fraud prevention analysts, and direct the company’s financial resources towards claims with a higher likelihood of being fraudulent.
+Therefore, we have decided to implement a fraud detection model for auto insurance that could significantly enhance the company's ability to identify fraud, support fraud prevention analysts, and direct the company’s financial resources towards claims with a higher likelihood of being fraudulent.

 ### Dataset 🗂️